slideshow: vegetable seed-starting how-to

 One difference: You won’t need the size-XL pots we used for sowing our tomato-grafting rootstock; 2-inch cells or even smaller for some crops like salad (traditional 6-packs, for instance) are fine.
 Again: the process is the same for sowing other vegetable crops, even if the pot size isn’t.

 “It’s like the ‘keeper’ on the hem of your ski jacket, that keeps the wind out,” he said, and then I got it right away.
 Wow.
 Smart.
 If the “buttons” with which I adjust the ropes are beyond your carpentry skills, use hook eyes and S hooks and chain, as I explain in my old seed-starting rig post.
+Or you can just buy a pre-made adjustable stand (see the product recommendations at the bottom of the page.)

 More seed-starting help: